eu-digital-green-certificates/dgca-verifier-app-android/README.md

 Whether you cloned or downloaded the 'zipped' sources you will either find the sources in the chosen checkout-directory or get a zip file with the source code, which you can expand to a folder of your choice.

-In order to successfully build and run the project, you must have also downloaded the corresponding core repository from [here](https://github.com/eu-digital-green-certificates/dgca-app-core-android).
-Both projects should be at the same folder level as eachother which would look something like
+In order to successfully build and run the project, you must have also downloaded the corresponding core repository from [here](https://github.com/eu-digital-green-certificates/dgca-app-core-android) and the certlogic repository from [here](https://github.com/eu-digital-green-certificates/dgc-certlogic-android).
+All projects should be at the same folder level which would look something like

 ```
 android-app
 |___dgca-verifier-app-android
 |___dgca-app-core-android
+|___dgc-certlogic-android
 ```

 #### Android Studio based build